A. ADVISORY BOARD

 Due to the current situation and physical security concerns, the name and introduction of the vice president is kept undisclosed.

-3. Mrs. Tanni Bithi Sardar, Vice President
+3. Ms. Tanni Bithi Sardar, Vice President

 Mrs. Tanni Bithi Sardar brings over 15 years of dedicated experience in advocating for women’s rights and LGBTQI+ rights in Bangladesh.
 Now residing in France, Mrs. Sardar continues her steadfast commitment to social justice, tirelessly promoting and protecting the rights of marginalized communities.
 Throughout her career, she has been a passionate and influential advocate for gender equality and LGBTQI+ rights, addressing critical issues such as gender-based violence, discrimination, and social exclusion.
 Her efforts have been instrumental in raising awareness and fostering a more inclusive society.
 She has collaborated with numerous local and international organizations to create safe spaces and support systems for women and sexual minorities, ensuring their voices are heard and their rights upheld.